Honour Roll & Medals

 - The Vice Principal of Academics may consider individual students who have exceptional schedules and/or circumstances that prevent them from meeting one or more of these guidelines.

-The names of the Honour Roll students are posted in the main hallway outside Dr. Anderson's office.
+The names of the Honour Roll students are posted in the main hallway outside the principal's office.

 The Principal’s Gold Medal is awarded to a graduating student with the greatest general proficiency in academic and co-curricular activities.